Strategize Your Career

 Why AI Agents Fail on Large Files

-Most engineers today interact with AI coding tools the same way: open an IDE, type a prompt, review the output, repeat.
+Most engineers today interact with AI coding tools the same way: open Cursor, Claude Code, or Codex, type a prompt, review the output, repeat.
 For small files and isolated tasks, this works beautifully.
 But the moment the problem involves a large amount of files, the whole approach falls apart.

 Large Language Models are probabilistic engines.
 They predict the next token based on patterns in their context window.
 When the context window is filled with thousands of lines of structured data, the model’s attention gets diluted.
 It correctly identifies the node you want to modify, but it loses track of sibling keys, nested brackets, and structural integrity.
 The result is a file that looks right at the point of change but is broken somewhere else.